 …

-WUR frame protection shall be considered as successfully negotiated between the WUR AP and the WUR non-AP STA if management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective RSNXEs in the (re)association procedure, and it is successfully verified that the WUR Frame Protection Support subfield is equal to 1 in the Extended RSN Capabilities field in the RSNXE received during the 4-way handshake, FT 4-way handshake, FT fast BSS transition protocol, or (re)association procedure of FILS authentication.
-Otherwise, WUR frame protection shall not be considered as successfully negotiated.
+WUR frame protection is negotiated between the WUR AP and the WUR non-AP STA if management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective RSNXEs in the (re)association procedure, and it is successfully verified that the WUR Frame Protection Support subfield is equal to 1 in the Extended RSN Capabilities field in the RSNXE received during the 4-way handshake, FT 4-way handshake, FT fast BSS transition protocol, or (re)association procedure of FILS authentication.
+Otherwise, WUR frame protection is not negotiated.

 Protected WUR frame transmission (CIDs 4095)